TheWisker/FormatterJS/README.md

     rm -fr FormatterJS
 ```

 This series of commands install the module to the destination folder.
-Use one or another depending on the EcmaScript (5 or 6) with wich it will be executed.
+Use one or another depending on the ES version (5 or 6) with wich it will be executed.

-`Note:` The ES6 version is up to 2 times faster.
+`Note: The ES6 version is up to 2 times faster.`
-<hr></hr>

 <h2 align="center">Import</h2>